EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-check the water balance in every time step
+Simply checks the water balance as P-ET-R-ds/dt.

 **Parameters**
 - None